By Pawanpreet Singh Gill from advancedwatertek.com

 Bottled water

 It is specifically manufactured for human consumption and not for pets and other animals.
-As it is made for humans, you should send this water for test first and make the required adjustments to make it fit for the fish.
-Additionally, some part of the water is filled with a high amount of chlorine which needs to be removed before use.
+As it is made for humans, you should send this water for testing first and make the required adjustments to make it fit for the fish.
+Additionally, some part of the water is filled with a high amount of chlorine, which needs to be removed before use.
 Bottled water is generally at a higher price and as a result, it may cause a financial burden on you to maintain the aquarium.
-For instance, if you have a larger tank, then you may need to purchase more bottled water and it will add to the cost.
+For instance, if you have a larger tank, then you may need to purchase more bottled water, and it will add to the cost.

 Rainwater

 Rainwater is one of the best natural resources you can use for your aquarium.
-The main thing which you should take care that is the pH value of rain.
+The main thing that you should take care that is the pH value of rain.
 It may vary in different regions due to climatic conditions.
 So, you should test the pH of rainwater before use.
-Moreover, if you are living in big cities or near industries, there is a high chance that the rainwater will contain pollutants present in the pipes, gutters, tubing, and rooftop.
+Moreover, if you are living in big cities or near industries, there is a high chance that the rainwater will contain pollutants present in the pipes, gutters, tubing, and rooftops.
 In this case, testing of rainwater becomes mandatory for the health of the fish.

 Natural waterways

 Fishes are the beautiful creation of God.
-And if you are a fish enthusiast, just keep in mind that the survival of fish is completely dependent on the quality of the water.
+And if you are a fish enthusiast, keep in mind that the survival of fish is completely dependent on the quality of the water.
 No matter, which water source you use for the aquarium, it is highly crucial that you do the water quality test before you put it into use.
 Substances like ammonia, nitrates, calcium, and phosphorous are first to be tested.
 And in the case of rainwater, test its pH as mentioned above.
 Just remember, TESTING IS THE ONLY KEY.
-Test findings will ensure whether the water is suitable for further use in the aquarium.
+Test findings will ensure the water is suitable for further use in the aquarium.

-Leave a Comment
+Leave a comment